element-hq/element-x-android/README.md

 ## Status

 This project is in work in progress.
 The app does not cover yet all functionalities we expect.
+The list of supported features can be found in [this issue](https://github.com/vector-im/element-x-android/issues/911).

 ## Contributing